Foreigners in Taiwan - 外國人在臺灣

 As a foreigner in Taiwan, if you have preschool-aged children it could be a stressful experience to try to find an appropriate place for your child to go to school.
 Luckily foreign children have some priority when it comes to the public preschool lottery.
 Also, some preschools also have government subsidies.
 In this blog, we will give you a general overview of the preschool system in Taiwan.

-Please note that the below information is only a general overview and details may vary for each school.
+Please note that the information below is only a general overview, and details may vary for each school.
 I am giving this advice based on my experience as a foreign parent of two children who have gone through preschool in Taiwan.

 The numbers below were taken from the government website.
 For the latest information, please check the government website.